robsonalvesdevbr/orangotango/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

+## Next Steps
+- **Complete Microservices Development and Unit Tests**: Finalize the development of current microservices and create unit tests.
+- **Kubernetes Deployment**: Deploy microservices on Kubernetes for high availability, scalability, and ease of management.
+- **CI/CD Enhancement**: Expand CI/CD pipelines with GitHub Actions to include additional deployment steps and code quality monitoring.
+- **Improve Application Resilience**: Implement Circuit Breaker and Retry Pattern to enhance robustness and handle temporary failures effectively.

 ## License